silverstripe/developer-docs/en/02_Developer_Guides/05_Extending/00_Modules.md

 To lock down to a specific version, branch or commit, read up on ["lock" files](https://getcomposer.org/doc/01-basic-usage.md#commit-your-composer-lock-file-to-version-control).

-[notice]
+> [!WARNING]
-After you add or remove modules, make sure you rebuild the database, class and configuration manifests by going to `https://www.example.com/dev/build?flush=1`
+> After you add or remove modules, make sure you rebuild the database, class and configuration manifests by going to `https://www.example.com/dev/build?flush=1`
-[/notice]

 ## Creating a module {#create}